OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:2

-He did what was right in the sight of the Lord, in accordance with everything that his father David had done.
+He acted righteously in the eyes of the Lord, following the example set by his ancestor David.

 ---